odinuv/web/en/apv/articles/database-systems/index.md

 This gave birth to NoSQL databases which did not use SQL for rebellious reasons.
 Then there are databases which do not use SQL because it is not suitable for them.
 These are mostly BASE databases, graph databases and some object databases.
-Although most of them try to use some sort of query langauge.
+Although most of them try to use some sort of query language.
 None of the alternative languages is as widespread as SQL however.
 Then there are some databases which try to workaround limitations of SQL language by allowing other methods to access the data and in that case they are NOSQL meaning *Not Only SQL*.
 Yes, it is quite confusing.